Current as of October 15th, 2021

 I am following the progression of the coronavirus (COVID-19) and watching for news from experts about how this could affect pregnant women and their babies.
-Though this is all so new for many of us, we are learning more almost daily.
-Here are the key things it's important for you to know:
+Though this is all fairly new, we have learned a lot since 2020, and are better equipped to offer advice.
+Here are some key things it's important for you to know:

 According to the Center for Disease Control (CDC),